Ohmarr/Mars_Mission_Web_Scraping/README.md

 - - -

-## Step 3 - Submission

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

 1. The Jupyter Notebook containing the scraping code used.

-2. Screenshots of your final application.

-3. Submit the link to your new repository to BootCampSpot.

-## Hints

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 * Use Pymongo for CRUD applications for your database.
 For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

 * Use Bootstrap to structure your HTML template.

-## Copyright

-© 2019 Trilogy Education Services.
-All Rights Reserved.